RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 The Pandas library has a vast array of tools for sorting, filtering, grouping, analyzing, and even visualizing tabluar data of various kinds:  strings, booleans, integers, floats, dates, and so on.
 We begin with data about the albums and songs issued by the Beatles.
 The data are drawn from two sources:

 * A set from **Spotify** that includes information about 193 songs, albums, years, plus other acoustic ratings that Spotify uses to characterize tracks.
-View these data as a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1CBiNbxqF4FHWMkFv-C6nl7AyOJUFqycrR-EvWvDZEWY/edit#gid=953807965).
+View these data on[Github](https://github.com/RichardFreedman/Encoding_Music/blob/main/02_Lab_Data/Beatles/M_255_Beatles_Spotify_2025.csv).

 * A set compiled by a team at the **University of Belgrade (Serbia)** that contains information about over 300 Beatles songs:  author(s), lead singer(s), album, musical genre(s), and standing in the Top 50 Billboard charts.
 View these data on [Github]('https://github.com/inteligentni/Class-05-Feature-engineering/blob/master/The%20Beatles%20songs%20dataset%2C%20v1%2C%20no%20NAs.csv').